ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 - `gnome-usage`: A system monitor.
 - `tldr`: A collection of simplified man pages.
 - `man`: An interface to the system reference manuals.
+- `nmap`: A network exploration tool and security/port scanner.

 ## Useful Tools for System Management